nguyenbatranvan/vite-multiple-assets-doc/docs/guide/index.md

 const opts_absolute: boolean = false;
 ```

 This option is forced to be `false`.
-All path would return to relative path from `cwd` such as `C:/Users/user/` or `/home/user/` (notice they are forward-slash).
-These is intended due to simpler internal logic, and to ensure this plugin would copy the right file and folder with no ambiguity.
+All path would return to relative path from `cwd`.
+These is intended due to simpler internal logic, and easier in rejoin path to `dst`.